-For example, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "Heritage Park At Hanford," representing 0.3% of the initial mortgage pool balance, the mortgaged real property is subject to a land use restriction agreement in favor of a local, state or federal agency made in connection with the allocation of federal low-income housing tax credits under Code Section 42.
-The agreement generally requires that (i) at least 32 of the units be reserved for tenants earning no more than 60.0% of the area median income, (ii) at least 48 units be reserved for tenants earning no more than 50.0% of the area median income, (iii) at least 80 units be reserved for families with at least one resident that is (a) 62 years of age or older or (b) disabled or handicapped.
+For example, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "The Villas Of Sorrento," representing 1.8% of the initial mortgage pool balance, the mortgaged real property is subject to a land use restriction agreement in favor of The Texas Department of Housing & Community Affairs made in connection with the allocation of federal low-income housing tax credits under Code Section 42.
+The agreement generally requires that all of the units be reserved for tenants earning no more than 60.0% of the area median income, subject to certain rental restrictions.

 Rental Subsidy Programs.
-Some of the mortgaged real properties may have tenants that rely on rent subsidies under various government funded programs, including Section 8.
-In addition, with respect to certain of the underlying mortgage loans, the borrower may receive subsidies or other assistance from government programs.
+Some of the mortgaged real properties have tenants that rely on rent subsidies under various government funded programs, including Section 8.
 In addition, with respect to certain of the underlying mortgage loans, the borrower may receive subsidies or other assistance from government programs.
 Generally, a mortgaged real property receiving such subsidy or assistance must satisfy certain requirements, the borrower must observe certain leasing practices and/or the tenant(s) must regularly meet certain income requirements.
 We cannot assure you that such programs will continue in their present form or that the borrower will continue to comply with the requirements of the programs to enable the borrower to receive the subsidies in the future or that the level of assistance provided will be sufficient to generate enough revenues for the borrower to meet their obligations under the underlying mortgage loans, nor can we assure you that any transferee of the mortgaged real property, whether through foreclosure or otherwise, will obtain the consent of HUD or any state or local housing agency.